deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Gabriel laughed.
 "A little bit of column A and a little bit of column B." he suggested.
 Neither of them were *drunk* as such, but they both definitely had a happy buzz on, warming and rounding off the night as he walked her home with an arm around her waist.
 She seemed very happy to be going at his slow, limping pace.

-"I think you're right…aww, we're at my house already?"
+"I think you're right...aww, we're at my house already?"

 Gabriel studied it.
 Jess lived in the same kind of tiny chalet as had been given to Adam and Ava, like most of the colonists.
 He knew that Sir Jeremy was still handling the minutiae of bringing in contractors to establish more permanent and comfortable housing, but that project had only just begun.